CumulusNetworks/docs/content/cumulus-linux/Layer-3/Border-Gateway-Protocol---BGP.md

 to install the route into the kernel.
-These route advertisement settings are configured automatically when FRR receives an update from a BGP peer using IPv6 global addresses that contain an IPv4 prefix with an IPv6 nexthop, and the enhanced-nexthop capability has been negotiated.
+These route advertisement settings are configured automatically when FRR receives an update from a BGP peer using IPv6 global addresses that contain an IPv4 prefix with an IPv6 next hop, and the enhanced-next hop capability has been negotiated.

 ### <span>Configure RFC 5549 Support with Global IPv6 Peers </span>

 To enable advertisement of IPv4 prefixes with IPv6 next hops over global IPv6 peerings, add the `extended-nexthop` capability to the global IPv6 neighbor statements on each end of the BGP sessions.

+<summary>NCLU Commands </summary>

     cumulus@switch:~$ net add bgp neighbor 2001:1:1::3 capability extended-nexthop cumulus@switch:~$ net pending